BLOG / How to Gamify Education: Tips and Tricks for Motivating Students

 As well as the grades and scores accompanying many courses, it’s possible to award points during a course, contributing to an eventual score.
 Rather than wait for a final test or assessment, which means the student won’t know if they’ve passed until the last moment, points awarded during a course can help motivate them to keep going.

-Depending on the purpose of the course, it may be possible to allow learners to retrace their steps and redo quizzes and challenges to obtain a higher score.
+Depending on the course’s purpose, it may be possible to allow learners to retrace their steps and redo quizzes and challenges to obtain a higher score.
 If the explicit purpose of the learning environment is to instill knowledge, then there’s no good reason not to allow this.

 Studies have found that the voluntary retaking of quizzes and tests is a reliable predictor of an improvement in cumulative assessment.
 These students tend to improve overall, suggesting that this should be encouraged.
 In this way, even a low initial point score can lead to good learning outcomes.